learn-academy-2022-echo/week-3-assessment-rgilliam83/interview-questions.md

 4. What is the difference between a class and an object?

 Your answer: Class is the definition what an object is expected to be.
 A class is the building block that leads to Object-Oriented Programming.
-It is the blueprint of any object.
+It is the blueprint of any object;

 Researched answer: A class is a template for objects.
 A class defines object properties including a valid range of values, and a default value.
 A class also describes object behavior.
 An object is a member or an "instance" of a class.
 An object has a state in which all of its properties have values that you either explicitly define or that are defined by default settings.